The Collected Stories of Ray Bradbury

 Volume 1 covers the years 1938 to 1943 and contains thirteen stories that have never appeared in a Bradbury collection.
 For those that were previously published, the original serial forms recovered in this volume differ in significant ways from the versions that Bradbury popularized over the ensuing years.
 By documenting the ways the stories evolved over time, Touponce and Eller unveil significant new information about Bradbury’s development as a master of short fiction.

 Jonathan R. Eller is professor of English and senior textual editor for the Institute for American Thought.
 He is the cofounder of the Institute’s Center for Ray Bradbury Studies and is textual editor for the Writings of Charles S. Peirce and the Works of Life George Santayana.
 He is also the coauthor, with William F. Touponce, of Ray Bradbury: The Life of Fiction.
 Since 2000, he has edited several archival volumes of Bradbury’s fiction.
-Becoming Ray Bradbury, his extensive study of Bradbury’s early career, is forthcoming.
+Becoming Ray Bradbury, his extensive study of Bradbury’s early career, was published in 2011.